fawohlsc/azure-policy-samples/README.md

 # Azure Policy Samples
 The purpose of this repository is to collect some of my Azure Policy samples.
 Before applying the policies to your environment please properly check and test them.
 Also take a look at [Azure/Azure-Policy](https://github.com/Azure/azure-policy) and [Azure/Community-Policy](https://github.com/Azure/Community-Policy/), which are great additional sources for Azure Policy.
+Happy coding!

 List of samples:
 - [redis-firewallrules](./redis-firewallrules) - Deploys Redis firewall rules and denies creating incompliant firewall rules.